-Dr. Gary Ferguson is a licensed naturopathic doctor living in Anchorage, Alaska.
-He is a 2001 Graduate of NUNM.
-Dr. Ferguson has worked across Alaska to address the social, economic, cultural and environmental factors that contribute to the health, well-being of Alaskans.
-He is a facilitator, motivational speaker, health coach and technical consultant to communities around how to more deeply address contributing factors to health, well-being.
+Gary Ferguson ND is a licensed naturopathic doctor living in Anchorage, Alaska and a 2001 graduate of NUNM.
+Dr. Ferguson has worked across Alaska to address the social, economic, cultural and environmental factors that contribute to the health and well-being of Alaskans.
+He is a facilitator, motivational speaker, health coach and technical consultant to communities around how to more deeply address contributing factors to health and well-being.
 He is Aleut/Unangan, originally from the Shumagin Islands community of Sand Point, Alaska.
 Dr. Ferguson’s past positions include providing clinical services to his home region at Eastern Aleutian Tribes, serving at the Alaska Native Tribal Health Consortium as Senior Director of Community Health Services, and CEO at the Rural Alaska Community Action Program.

 Mimi Hernandez MS, RH (AHG) draws upon her rich ethnic background & the Granny healers in her life.
 She believes strongly that keeping plant wisdom alive is essential and has dedicated her life’s work to serving as an advocate for both traditional and professional herbal pathways while building cultural bridges of understanding.
 She is the Executive Director of the American Herbalists Guild and a Registered Herbalist with a Master of Science in herbal Medicine.
 Mimi has mentored students of clinical herbalism through various educational programs in herbal medicine.
 Mimi lives in downtown Asheville, North Carolina, and loves expressing herself through hip hop and supporting local music scenes.
 She performs under the stage name of PHLO*EM.